Skip to main content

 • text/xml

-• Other - for additional content types, contact Torq support.
+For additional content types, contact Torq Support.

 Troubleshooting

-• 200: Success.
+• 200: Success

-• 201: Execution is in progress.
-Synchronous execution hasn't been completed yet.
+• 201: Execution is in progress

-• 400: Invalid integration ID.
-The integration ID format is invalid.
+• 400: Invalid integration ID

-• 401: Invalid HMAC signature.
+• 401: Invalid HMAC signature

-• 413: Payload is too large.
-The event body payload is too large.
+• 413: Payload is too large

-• 500: Internal error.
-Retry the request.
+• 500: Internal error; retry the request

 Did this answer your question?